D.C. United makes an early goal stand up, collects a crucial win over the Red Bulls

-With two matches left, United (13-14-5) is back above the Eastern Conference’s seven-team threshold, but just by a thread.
+With two matches left, United (13-14-5) is back above the Eastern Conference’s seven-team threshold but just by a thread.
 It’s a point ahead of the Red Bulls and Montreal, but both have played one fewer match.

 Saturday’s opponent, the visiting Columbus Crew, trails United by three points.
 Looking in the other direction, D.C. is three points out of fourth place.